henriksod/Fabrik2DArduino/README.md

 int lengths[] = {225, 150}; // Length of shoulder and elbow in mm.
 Fabrik2D fabrik2D(3, lengths); // 3 Joints in total

-// Servos should be positioned so that when all joint angles are
+// Servos should be positioned so that when all servo angles are
-// equal to 0, the manipulator should point straight up.
+// equal to 90 degrees, the manipulator should point straight up.
 Servo shoulder;
 Servo elbow;